rasmuserik/solsort-old/README.md

 - √nginx config for php/wordpress
 - √refactor net, duplicate code on client/server
+- log storage to database
+  - append to array, write bulks to db, with sequential numbering
+  - flush on exit
+- sync-db
+- mbox multiple subscribers, do not overwrite
+- live stat
+  - minute / hour / day aggregate
 - status-API with info on current clients
 - simple dashboard page listing currently connected clients